imabubakr/LiDAR-Processing/README.md

 # LiDAR-Processing
-The code's final portion executes DEM post-processes, fills no data values and depressions and generates geomorphometric rasters such as slope, curvatures, hillshade etc for the processed DEM.
+The code's final portion executes post-processes for the generated DEM, fills no data values and depressions and generates geomorphometric rasters such as slope, curvature and hillshade.